Home » History » Index

 Hal Duncan works in the Patrol Aid Room.

-“Men did not want to ride that poma lift,” Duncan says.
+“Men did not want to ride that poma lift,” Duncan said.
 “You’d wait, and that thing would pull you a foot in the air — and it was not a comfortable feeling.”

-“Rather than not going (skiing) for a season, Santiam welcomed several of us over there,” Wilson says.
+“Rather than not going (skiing) for a season, Santiam welcomed several of us over there,” Wilson said.
 “I think it was for two years.”

-“I came back in 1982,” Cox says.
+“I came back in 1982,” Cox said.
 “But I had given Hoodoo a commitment because I was on their board.
 So I was on both rosters until 1984, I think it was.”

 During their absence, the Satagaj family purchased the ski area.
 The new owners got Willamette Pass up and running, and headed in the right direction.
 But like previous operators, they ran the place on a shoestring.